maybe-finance/marketing-archive/README.md

 ## Copyright & license

 The Maybe marketing site is distributed under an [AGPLv3 license](https://github.com/maybe-finance/marketing/blob/main/LICENSE).
-"Maybe" is a trademark of Maybe Finance, Inc.
+"Maybe" and the stacked "M" logo are trademarks of Maybe Finance, Inc.